The Importance of GTINs in Your Product Feed

 Do other platforms use GTINs?

-Besides being mandatory for advertising on Google Shopping, GTINs have several other positive implications on your e-commerce activities.
-More and more advertising channels, besides Google, start taking the same stance on GTIN as Google.
+Besides being mandatory for advertising on Google Shopping, GTINs have several other positive implications for your e-commerce activities.
+More and more advertising channels, besides Google, have started taking the same stance on GTIN as Google.

 Furthermore, there are a lot of third party services that also utilize this information.
 For instance, in order to use services such as PriceShape, who are the leading platform in monitoring competitor prices and creating dynamic website pricing, having the GTINs in your feed makes it much easier for them to work their magic.